Gallbladder Stones

 Increased risk of gallbladder perforation

-When gallbladder stones cause the inflammation of the gallbladder, it may result in a higher risk of gallbladder perforation, which may eventually result in the rupture of the gallbladder.
+If gallbladder stones are the cause of your gallbladder inflammation, it may put you at a higher risk of gallbladder perforation (tearing), potentially resulting in the rupture of the gallbladder.

 Jaundice

-The blockage of the gallbladder and/or bile duct may result in jaundice, where the patient observes yellowing of the skin and whites of the eyes, as well as loose stools.
+The blockage of the gallbladder and/or bile duct may result in jaundice, a condition that causes a yellowish appearance of the skin and whites of the eyes as well as loose stools.

 Acute pancreatitis

-When the gallbladder stone moves out of the gallbladder and blocks the opening of the pancreas, it may result in inflammation of the pancreas.
+Acute pancreatitis is a severe condition that develops when the pancreas suddenly becomes inflamed.
+This can occur when a stone moves out of the gallbladder and blocks the opening of the pancreas, resulting in inflammation.

-Dr Benjamin Yip advises that patients pay attention to gallbladder stones that are large, i.e. 1cm and above.
+Dr Benjamin Yip advises patients to pay attention to gallbladder stones that are large (1 cm and above).
 This is because they are at an increased risk of gallbladder cancer and should have their gallbladder removed.

 What diet is recommended to prevent Gallbladder Stones?

-To prevent gallbladder stones, you may consider the following:
+To prevent the formation of gallbladder stones, you may consider the following:

 • Maintain a normal weight